Sage Lemon Tea Cake, made with fresh sage, lemon rinds, lots of olive oil, spelt and oat flour, is as healthy as an afternoon tea cake gets!

 Making Healthy Sage Lemon Tea Cake

-Having grown up using olive oil, when most folks would use butter, for savory cooking, I am recently new to using olive oil in sweet dishes.
+Having grown up using olive oil, when most folks would use butter, for baking, cooking, I am an advocate to using olive oil in sweet dishes.

-I experimented with my first pie crust, using olive oil and it has become a new favorite ingredient in the Olive Oil Blueberry Pie I make often.
+Then, I decided to experiment with my first pie crust, using olive oil instead of butter, and it has become a new favorite ingredient in the Olive Oil Blueberry Pie I make often.

 Ingredients Needed For Sage Lemon Tea Cake